Job Search Masterclass Specialized Job Searches

 Try saying this:

-When they see the tool results in faster, better work, the cost becomes a good investment, not a problem.
+When the focus shifts to productivity gains, the cost becomes an investment, not a problem.

 "I do my best work when I can focus deeply.
-I'd like to do a short assignment at home to show you the level of detail and speed I bring to the job."
+I'd like to submit a short assignment to show you the quality and speed I bring to real problems."

 Focus on what matters.